-Box 3.8: Handling higher-risk situations - enhanced ongoing monitoring

-Firms must enhance their ongoing monitoring in higher-risk situations.

-- How does your firm monitor its high-risk business relationships?
-How does enhanced ongoing monitoring differ from ongoing monitoring of other business relationships? - Are reviews carried out independently of relationship managers? - What information do you store in the files of high-risk customers?
-Is it useful?
-(Does it include risk assessment, verification evidence, expected account activity, profile of customer or business relationship and, where applicable, information about the ultimate beneficial owner?)

-- Key AML staff have a good understanding of, and easy access to, information about a bank's highest-risk customers. - New higher-risk clients are more closely monitored to confirm or amend expected account activity. - Alert thresholds on automated monitoring systems are lower for PEPs and other higher-risk customers.
-Exceptions are escalated to more senior staff. - Decisions across a group on whether to keep or exit high-risk relationships are consistent and in line with the firm's overall risk appetite or assessment.

-- The firm treats annual reviews as a tickbox exercise and copies information from previous reviews without thought. - A firm in a group relies on others in the group to carry out monitoring without understanding what they did and what they found. - There is insufficient challenge to explanations from relationship managers and customers about unusual transactions. - The firm focuses too much on reputational or business issues when deciding whether to exit relationships with a high money-laundering risk. - The firm makes no enquiries when accounts are used for purposes inconsistent with expected activity (e.g. personal accounts being used for business).
+Box 3.8: Handling higher-risk situati ons - enhanced ongoing monitoring 4 F irms must enhance their ongoing monitoring ir n higher-risk situations.
+S Self-assessment questions: • ongoing monitoring differ from ongoing mo Are reviews carried out independently of r What information do you store in the files nitoring of other business relationships? elationship managers? of high-risk customers?
+Is it useful ?
+(Does it e, expected account activity, profile of custome E xamples of good practice Examples of poor practice • of, and easy access to, information about a bank's highest-risk customers.
+New higher-risk clients are more closely monitored to confirm or amend expected account activity .
+Alert thresholds on automated monitoring systems are lower for PEPs and other higher-risk customers.
+Exceptions are escalated to more senior staff.
+The firm treats annual reviews as a tickbox exercise and copies information from previous reviews without thought.
+A firm in a group relies on others in the group to carry out monitoring without understanding what they did and what they found.
+There is insufficient challenge to explanations from relationship managers and customers about unusual transactions.
+The firm focuses too much on reputational or business issues when deciding whether to exit relationships with a high money-laundering risk.
+The firm makes no enquiries when accounts are used for purposes inconsistent with expected activity (e.g. personal accounts being used for business).